adhammohamed1/Dictionary-Implementation-Using-Red-Black-Tree/README.md

 3. Insert a word
 4. Check if a word exists in the dictionary or not
 5. Print the height of the tree
+6. Print the black height of the tree